red-gate/sql-saturday-website/README.md

 **BE EXCELLENT TO EACH OTHER**

 Do I need to say more?
-If your behaviour or communication does not fit into this statement, we do not wish for you to help us.
+If your behavior or communication does not fit into this statement, we do not wish for you to help us.

 ## What can you do?